 The home is situated on a three-parcel lot, that includes the original fencing and pergola, three-car garage, and an architectural studio built in 1935.
 The Meyers House has received numerous additions, designed by Mildred Meyers, a practicing architect.

-If you have a large group, we may be able to open the Meyers House to accommodate you on days other than our regularly scheduled hours.
-Minimum fee for a group tour is $150.
+If you have a group (minimum 20 people, maximum 45) we may be able to open the Meyers House to accommodate you on on a weekday.
+Minimum fee for a group tour is $200 and requires three weeks notice and payment in advance.

 There is off-street parking for 6 cars, two vans or one bus.
 We recommend that you allow 1 to 1.5 hours for the docent-guided tour.
 Groups may arrange to use the grounds for picnicking after their museum tour.
 Call (510) 521-1247 to check date availability and make a reservation.